-It’s pretty obvious that the biggest mistake you can make as far as split testing your sales content and campaigns is to not test anything at all.
+It’s pretty obvious that the biggest mistake split testing you can make as far as split testing your sales content and campaigns is to not test anything at all.
 But do you know what the second biggest mistake is?

 It’s this: focusing on split testing the wrong factors.
 And most people totally waste their time and money focusing on the wrong tests.